Web Hosting Performance Test: 120 Days of Real Data

 | GoDaddy | 394ms | 176ms | 1,456ms | 612ms | ±134ms |

 Data source: Pingdom monitoring from Stockholm, Sweden.
-Checked every 5 minutes for 120 days = 34,560 measurements per site.
+Checks ran every 5 minutes for 120 days, producing 34,560 measurements per site.

-What TTFB means: Time between server receiving request and starting to send data.
-Does NOT include full page download.
+What TTFB means: TTFB (Time to First Byte) is the time between the server receiving a request and starting to send data back.
+It does NOT include full page download time.
 Under 500ms is good for shared hosting.
 Under 200ms is excellent.

 - Bluehost: 521ms daytime vs 387ms overnight (35% slower)